Best Ophthalmologists in Queens, NY

 2. Optometrists, who examine your eyes and treat common conditions

-3. Ophthalmologists, the only vision specialists
+3. Ophthalmologists, the only vision specialists with a medical doctor (MD) degree

-When Do You Need these Expertise?
+When Do You Need the Expertise of an Ophthalmologist?

-When you’re experiencing ongoing pain or chronic problems with your eyes.
+Your optometrist refers you to an ophthalmologist when you’re experiencing ongoing pain or chronic problems with your eyes.
 You also can make an appointment directly to visit a specialist who’s specifically trained in eye disorders.
 Symptoms that require this kind of expert diagnosis include:

 • Seeing floaters, which are black strings or specks that seem to float in your field of vision